DefinitelyNotAGirl/cpe2-docs/README.md

 # cpe2-docs
-documentation for the c+=2 programming language and its standard library
+documentation for the c+=2 programming language, it's compiler and it's standard library